jacksonrodri/vote_abroad/content/en/pages/fwab.md

 **Return by Postal Mail:** If your state requires you to return your Ballot by postal mail, please follow these instructions carefully. ([Check here for your state's requirements.](https://www.votefromabroad.org/states))

+**Be sure to leave enough time to meet the deadlines and affix sufficient postage for international mail to the US.**

 Two envelopes are required:

 * a "Ballot Security Envelope"--to hold your completed Backup Ballot, and
-* a "Mailing Envelope"--to send in your sealed Ballot Security Envelope as well as the supporting materials with your identifying information.
+* a "Mailing Envelope"--to send in your sealed Ballot Security Envelope as well as the supporting materials with your identifying information. *If you have your original signed Ballot Request form, include it in the outer "Mailing Envelope".*

 When the Mailing Envelope reaches the Election Office, they will separate the Ballot Security Envelope from the supporting materials to maintain ballot secrecy.

 If you wish, you can follow the instructions to download envelope templates to affix to blank envelopes.
-Or you can write or type the information on regular envelopes. *If you have your original signed Ballot Request form, include it in the outer "Mailing Envelope".*
+OR, you can write or type the information on regular envelopes.

 You can mail in your Backup Ballot by regular mail, courier, US military mail, or US diplomatic pouch.
+(You can download a US postage-paid template, but it will only work in US Mail; that is, US military mail or a US diplomatic pouch).

 **To Return by Fax or Email:** The Instructions will indicate if your state will accept the Backup Ballot by Email or Fax. *We recommend you do so to ensure it will be received by the deadline.*